Toxins That Cause Seizures in Dogs

 Heavy Metals

-Toxic metals that have the possibility of causing dogs to have seizures:
+Toxic metals that can cause dogs to have seizures:

 - Lead (lead-based paint)